nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 *CryoCloud _JupyterHub_ to the rescue!*

 :::{.notes}
-Colleagues with the _CryoCloud_ project, with the goal of transitioning the NASA research community to cloud and open source work patterns, operate a _JupyterHub_.
-Our participants did their work on this cloud platform instead of on their personal computers.
+The _CryoCloud_ project aims to transition the NASA research community to cloud and open source work patterns.
+Our participants did their work on CryoCloud's _JupyterHub_ instead of on their personal computers.

 The CryoCloud JupyterHub is operated by _International Interactive Computing Collaboration_, a fiscally-sponsored non-profit.